StacyCash/blog-posts/azure/2023/swa-redirect/post.md

 ---
-title: Contact information in a world post-Twitter
+title: Contact Information in a post-Twitter World Using Azure Static Web Apps
-published: false
+published: true
 description: Using the redirect feature of Azure Static Web Apps I set up a redirect to simplify my LinkedIn profile URL so that attendees can still contact me simply after I didn't use my Twitter profile anymore
 tags: azure, staticwebapps, linkedin, speaking
 cover_image: https://github.com/StacyCash/blog-posts/blob/main/azure/2023/swa-redirect/cover-image.jpg?raw=true
 ---

-The demise of Twitter has hit me in multiple ways...
+I need a new contact slide for my presentations.
+This is because the demise of Twitter has hit me in multiple ways...

-It was a place where I met a lot of my online friends, where I talked tech with people and (because I did my very best not to get onto the wrong side of it) it was a nice place to spend time.
+It was a place where I met a lot of my online friends, where I talked tech with people, and (because I did my very best not to get onto the wrong side of it) it was a nice place to spend time.

-It was also my primary contact point for the community.
-I had open DMs (which was not always great) and had some great conversations there with people who I met at conferences, or who saw my content.
+But it was also my primary contact point for the development community.
+I had open DMs (which was not always great), and had some great conversations there with people who I met at conferences or who saw my content.

 These days, I no longer feel that (your mileage may vary, but I no longer like it) and so I spend way less time there.